-Speak With Our Experienced Student Loan Staff in Las Vegas.
+Speak With Our Experienced Student Settlement Lawyer in Las Vegas.

 Let’s face it!
 The student loan crisis is an enormous problem.
 For decades people have been brainwashed into believing a college education guarantees them a better income.
 While this might be true for some, what is certain is that these students and sometimes parents, relatives, and friends as co-signers take out an enormous debt for this education.
 The cost of attending trade schools can be as expensive as attending a college.
 Unfortunately, few people consider the problems of repaying these loans.
 As a Las Vegas area bankruptcy attorney, Dorothy Bunce of A Fresh Start Law has spent many years looking for solutions to resolve student loan debts inside and outside Bankruptcy.